-5. SUB-GEOGRAPHIC AREA OPERATING PLANS
+E. SUB-GEOGRAPHIC AREA OPERATING PLANS

-Zone/Area/Forest/local Jurisdictional Units Operating Plans may be developed and incorporated as attachments to this Statewide Operating Plan.
-The format for all local Operating Plans between parties who are signatory to the Master Agreement should be similar to this Statewide Operating Plan and address local operating procedures.
-Signed local Operating Plans should be submitted annually no later than April 1 to agency representatives listed below in Section VIII.7; USFS local Operating Plans should be submitted to the Region 6/10 Incident Business Coordinator.
-Local Operating Plans are valid until a new operating plan is signed and submitted.

-Currently no sub-geographic area operating plans are incorporated into this Alaska Statewide Operating Plan.
+Protecting and/or jurisdictional unit operating plans may be developed and incorporated as attachments to this Statewide Operating Plan.
+The format for all local operating plans between parties who are signatory to the Alaska Master Agreement should be similar to this Statewide Operating Plan and address local operating procedures.
+Signed local operating plans should be submitted annually no later than April 1 to agency representatives listed below in Section IX.G USFS local Operating Plans should be submitted to the Region 6/10 Incident Business Coordinator.
+Local operating plans are valid until a new operating plan is signed and submitted.
+Currently no subgeographic area operating plans are incorporated into this Alaska Statewide Operating Plan.